-Indeed, the Government has stated that changes moving forward would be on a risk-based approach for all organisations with the responsibility to ensure appropriate measures to safeguard public health sitting with the management of the organisation.
+Government guidance has stated that changes moving forward would be on a risk-based approach for all organisations with the responsibility to ensure appropriate measures to safeguard public health sit with the management of the organisation.
 There remains a strong emphasis on common sense and risk-averse activities to continue to mitigate against the transmission of the virus which is still prevalent in society.
 All places of worship will have to consider the prevailing local conditions for the virus.

 Standing Committee wishes to reassert that access to God’s grace through the sacraments is of paramount importance.
 However, this does not negate the fact that the sanctity of life is one of the primary beliefs of Christianity.
-Therefore, in line with the guidance above and the prevailing conditions, we have decided to carry on with our present mitigation and this will be reviewed after the 16th of August.
+Therefore, in line with the guidance above, we have decided that the time is right to relax some of our preventative measures.
+Therefore, we are increasing capacity in both our churches, whilst keeping other mitigation in place and this will be reviewed again at the beginning of October.

-This means that attendance remains restricted due to social distancing at 1m+, hand sanitiser is to be used when entering buildings, temperatures will be taken, masks are to be worn and tickets are required for attendance at mass, these can be found here.
+This means that attendance remains restricted due to some social distancing measures, hand sanitiser is to be used when entering buildings, temperatures will be taken, masks should be worn (unless exempt) and you are asked to book tickets ahead of coming to mass, these can be found here.
+If you would like to take advantage of socially distanced seating, please book a socially distanced seating ticket.

 There are many devotions on this website for those who do not feel it is wise for them to travel to church, these can be found here.